mattbrailsford/umbraco-fluidity/docs/_pages/03-property-editors-00-entity-picker.md

 ![Pre Value]({{ site.baseurl }}/img/pre-value.png)

-From their choose the 'Section' and then 'Collection' you'd like to pick entities from, as well as an optional list view 'Data View' if there are any configured.
+From there choose the 'Section' and then 'Collection' you'd like to pick entities from, as well as an optional list view 'Data View' if there are any configured.

 You can also set a minimum and maximum number of items to be able to pick if required.